-Case~7:~~NLB~greater~than~WUSL~and~Non-MDTS~Command~Size~Limits~Supported~(FYI,OF-FYI)
+Case 7: NLB greater than WUSL and Non-MDTS Command Size Limits Supported (FYI, OF-FYI)

-- 1. Check the WUSL field.
+- 1. Check the ONCS bit 1, if set to 1 continue, if set to zero, then check the WUSL field.
 If this field is set to 0h this test is not applicable. - 2.
 Configure the NVMe Host to issue a Write Uncorrectable command to a particular LBA on the NVMe Device.
 NLB should be greater than WUSL.